emilk/eframe_template/README.md

 `src/app.rs` contains a simple example app.
 This is just to give some inspiration - most of it can be removed if you like.

+Make sure you are using the latest version of stable rust.

 ### Testing locally

 `cargo run --release`